+You need to learn the simple ways to waterproof your basement on a budget.
 If you could save money and your basement from potential leaks and floods, wouldn’t you do it?
-Waterproofing your basement doesn’t have to be a costly endeavor that leaves you penniless.
+Waterproofing your basement doesn’t have to be a costly endeavour that leaves you penniless.
 With the right methods, you can have your basement sealed from moisture and leaks that can cause structural and even health problems for your household.
-Having an expert inspect your property is a great way to ensure that you are covering all areas that need to be covered and only those areas, so that you don’t end up spending more than you have to.
+Having an expert inspect your property is a great way to ensure that you are covering all areas that need to be covered and only those areas so that you don’t end up spending more than you have to.
 Read on to learn a couple of the ways you can waterproof your basement on a budget.

 Stop Water from Reaching Your Foundation

-When you’re worried about rain and melting snow causing leaks in your basement, it’s time to take action and stop water from getting to the base of your home.
+When you’re worried about the rain and melting snow causing leaks in your basement, it’s time to take action and stop water from getting to the base of your home.
 When water is allowed to collect at the outside foundation of your property, it can eat away at your home’s exterior, causing it to deteriorate.
-Once this happens, leaks appear and they can become worse and worse over time.
-Some people make the mistake of mulching the foundation of the home, which can make things worse.
-This stops proper ventilation needed for water to evaporate.
-Two types of systems you can use to help direct water away from your home include downspouts and gutter systems.
+Once this happens, leaks appear, and they can become worse and worse over time.
+Some people make the mistake of mulching the home’s foundation, which can worsen things.
+This stops the proper ventilation needed for water to evaporate.
+You can use two systems to help direct water away from your home: downspouts and gutter systems.

 Extend Your Downspouts